Social computing: Live streaming

 Live streaming is broadcasting live video and audio footage through the internet.
 It is often used to livestream news, video-game gameplay, and/or discussions.
 Some of the most popular livestreaming websites are Twitch and YouTube.
 These platforms allow users with an account to start a livestream and become a live-streamer.
 Users also use these platforms to view and interact with livestreams mostly through built-in online text chat.
 This allows the live streamer and viewers to interact in real-time.

+Virtual reality

+Virtual reality is a computer simulated experience that allows users to be immersed in a virtual world.
+Users can use virtual reality to participate in activities such as video games.
+A virtual reality headset allows users to experience and communicate with other users.
+This allows users to communicate with others through a near-real life experience without the abilities of smell or touch.

-Other Platforms
+Other platforms

 There are some platforms where user to user interactions is more indirect.
 Online maps such as Google Maps and Waze allow users to navigate the world.
 These applications also allow users to report or modify information which provides accurate updates.
 Google Maps notably allows users to write reviews on businesses.
 These reviews are public and can be interacted by the business or other users.
 The interactions on these platforms improve the functionality and service of the application.